Trash can stylized

 • Only organic materials will be picked up

-• Use CLEAR bags for leaves & grass clippings
+• Use Brown Paper Bags or containers for leaves & grass clippings

-• Bundle & tie tree clippings – branches no longer than 4 feet in length
+• Bundle & tie tree clippings – with cotton or fiber-based string.
+NO Nylon or plastic based string.
+Branches no longer than 4 feet in length.

 • Place your materials at your normal garbage pickup location by 7:00 a.m.